rvarago/absent/README.md

 auto const success = first() >> support::sink([&second, &x] { return second(x, 42); });
 ```

-It's also possible raise the level of abstraction even more by using the header `absent/support/execution_status.h` instead
+It's also possible raise the level of abstraction even more by using the header `absent/support/execution_status.h`.
-of `absent/support/blank.h`.
-It, conveniently, exports the alias `execution_status` for `std::optional<blank>`, as well
-as the compile-time constants of type `execution_status`:
+It, conveniently, exports the alias `execution_status` for `std::optional<blank>`, as well as the compile-time constants of type `execution_status`:

 * `success` for an `execution_status` filled with a `unit`.
 * `failure` for an `execution_status` filled with a `std::nullopt`.